ricomariani/CG-SQL-author/docs/user_guide/05_cursors.md

 * the underlying SQLite statement is shared by all references to it.
 Unboxing does not reset the cursor's position.
 It is possible, even desirable, to have different procedures advancing the same cursor
 * there is no operation for "peeking" at a cursor without advancing it; if your code requires that you inspect the row and then delegate it, you can do this simply by passing the cursor data as a value rather than the cursor statement.
 Boxing and unboxing are for cases where you need to stream data out of the cursor in helper procedures
-* durably storing a boxed cursor (e.g. in a global) could lead to all manner of problems -- it is *exactly* like holding on to a `sqlite3_stmt *` for a long time with all the same problems because that is exactly is happening
+* durably storing a boxed cursor (e.g. in a global) could lead to all manner of problems -- it SQLite terms is *exactly* like holding on to a `sqlite3_stmt *` for a long time with all the same problems, because that is exactly is happening

 Summarizing, the main reason for using the boxing patterns is to allow for standard helper procedures that can get a cursor from a variety